srijanofficial11-cell/edunet_week-1/README.md

 # Edunet-Week-1
+🧠 Week-1: EV Chatbot & Vehicle Data Analysis Project
-creation of chatbot and analysis of dataset
+Creation of chatbot and analysis of dataset
 Here is a revised version of the text, maintaining the original context and information while improving clarity and flow.

 -----